MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab10_Plugins.md

    - Return to command prompt.

-   - Run the command below to launch the Plug-in Registration Tool (PRT).
+   - Run the command below to launch the Plugin Registration Tool (PRT).

      ```dos
      pac tool prt